tigerre1/jekyll-for-webdesigners/_posts/2015-06-07-liquid-syntax.md

 layout: post
 title:  "Liquid Syntax Basics"
 date:   2015-06-07
+tags: [liquid, jekyll, templates]
 ---
-Jekyll uses the Liquid template language to control the logic of templates and assemble pages dynamically.
+Jekyll uses the [Liquid](http://liquidmarkup.org/ "liquid") template language to control the logic of templates and assemble pages dynamically.
 To get the most out of Jekyll, and to build effective templates you need to understand the basics of how Liquid works.
 In this post we’ll cover the basics of Liquid syntax so that as you begin to author templates, you’ll have a greater understanding of Jekyll’s capabilities and how Liquid can help you build more powerful sites.

-Liquid was created in 2006 as a Ruby template language for the ecommerce site Shopify.
+Liquid was created in 2006 as a Ruby template language for the ecommerce site [Shopify](https://docs.shopify.com/themes/liquid-documentation/basics "Shopify themes").
 It remains an integral part of Shopify, but has been spun off for general use as well.

 Liquid uses a combination of **tags**, **objects**, and **filters** to load and format content.
 Within tags, logic can be applied to loop through objects, create variables, and apply conditional statements to control the building of content.